Inf0eSec/THM-RootMe/README.md

     ~# nc -lnvp [port]

 I used the default port in the reverse-shell code: "1234".
 Navigating to the uploads directory: http://[IP Address/uploads/] from the browser, click on the shell file to run the code.
-This should establish the reverse shell with a prompt: **"$"**.
-To further test the shell:
+This should establish the reverse-shell with a prompt: **"$"**.
+To further test the shell run the following commands:

   ~#whoami